Pre-Trial Intervention (PTI)

 - Reporting to probation

-Because of the substantial benefits provided once accepted into the PTI program, determining whether you’re eligible for the program and can avoid criminal charges is crucial to your future.
-Attorney Tara Breslow is committed to helping each of her clients by providing them the support, attention and advocacy they deserve.
+Because of the substantial benefits provided once accepted into the PTI program, determining whether you’re eligible for the program and to avoid criminal charges is crucial to your future.
+Monmouth County Pre–Trial Intervention lawyer Tara Breslow-Testa is who you want by your side when arguing with aggressive prosecutors and heard-it-all judges.
+She is committed to helping each of her clients by providing them the support, attention and advocacy they deserve.